1 RStudio workflow

 1.3 Help

-In case you ever get stuck, RStudio has a built-in Help viewer:
+In case you get stuck, RStudio has a built-in Help viewer:

 You can either enter a search term in the Help Viewer, or you can browse the packages to access their help pages.